Greece › Greek Ferries › Rafina to Mykonos

 Rafina to Mykonos Ferry Realities: Direct Feedback from My Readers

-I get stacks of emails and comments every year from travelers who have taken ferry trips in Greece.
-This list is built from the direct, honest feedback my readers have shared over the last decade about the typical pros and cons and things they wish they had known before taking the Rafina to Mykonos ferry.
+I get lots of emails and comments every year from travelers who have taken ferry trips in Greece.
+These are the most common pros, cons, and regrets my readers mention after taking the Rafina to Mykonos ferry.

 The Pros: Why People Love the Ferry

-• The Airport Proximity: For many, the biggest “pro” of Rafina is that it is much closer to the Athens Airport than Piraeus.
-Readers often mention that after a long international flight, a 20-minute taxi ride to the port of Rafina feels like a major win compared to the hour-long trek through the city center.
+- The Airport Proximity: For many travelers, the biggest advantage of Rafina is that it is much closer to Athens Airport than Piraeus.
+After a long international flight, the shorter transfer to Rafina can make the trip to Mykonos much easier.

 The Cons: The Honest Truth